alpabuz/oxydance/README.md

 A set of elements for Breakdance, which will make the work of Oxygen users more pleasant.
 Not recommended for Elementor fans.

+It is supplied "as is" and can be used in your projects now, while you should understand the possible risks, since Element Studio is still in the Alpha stage.
+You can fork it and modify it however you want.

 ## The set currently contains: ##

 ### Image Pro ###